MrInformatic/MrInformatic.github.io/_posts/2019-11-28-sphere-audio-visualizer.md

 <!--excerpt.start-->

-Rendy Sphere Visualizer is a render optimized for rendering spheres it uses different technics like distance field ambient occlusion and raytraced shadows to archive high fidelity graphics in real-time.
-I mainly use it as a visualizer for music.
-As the name implies I have used the Rendy rendering framework.
-Rendy uses gfx-hal which is a hardware abstraction layer that abstracts many graphics APIs like Vulkan, D3D, Metal, or OpenGL.
-Therefore, this project can run on a variety of platforms.
+Rendy Sphere Visualizer is a render optimized for rendering spheres.
+It uses different techniques like distance field ambient occlusion and raytraced shadows to archive high fidelity graphics in real time.
+I mostly used it as a visualizer for music.
+The Rendy framework uses gfx-hal which is a hardware abstraction layer for many graphics’ APIs like Vulkan, D3D, Metal or OpenGL.
+Therefore, this project can run on a variety of platform.

 <!--excerpt.end-->